appearin/policy/privacy-policy.md

   timing, frequency and pattern of your service use.
 The source of the usage data is our server software and our analytics tracking system.
-  * **Product Analytics data.** Whereby logs activities by you and other users when the users interact with our websites or apps, when a page or a room is visited or where there is a conversation.
+  * **Product Analytics data.** Whereby logs activities by you and other users when the users interact with our Websites or apps, when a page or a room is visited or where there is a conversation.
     We will never record the content in conversations.
   * **Technical log data.** Like most digital services, our servers